ubleipzig/gitbits/98-WrapUp.md

 dark magic](https://hacker-tools.github.io/version-control/#is-git-dark-magic).
 * [git exercises](https://gitexercises.fracz.com/)
 * [gitignore.io](https://www.gitignore.io)

+Random bits.

+* rewrite commit message (that has not been pushed yet): `git commit --amend`
-* `git commit --amend`, hooks (e.g. for automatically create a version string)
+* hooks (e.g. for automatically create a version string)

-> What is a detached HEAD?
-How to write a good a commit message.
+* What is a detached HEAD?
+* How to write a good a commit message?